Vpet95/prompt-sync-plus/README.md

 - Clone the repo locally
 - Run `npm install` to pull down dependencies
 - Run `npm run build` to compile the TypeScript
+  - This generates JavaScript files and sourcemap files in the build directory, as well as TypeScript type definitions in the build/dts directory
+  - The second step in the build runs [rollup.js](https://rollupjs.org/guide/en/) to bundle everything into a single source file called index.js in the dist folder
 - Run `npm run test` to run unit tests or `npm run test-coverage` to run tests and output a test coverage report
+  - This project uses the [mocha](https://mochajs.org/) test framework, the [chai](https://www.chaijs.com/) assertion library, and [c8](https://github.com/bcoe/c8) tool to generate test coverage reports

 In general: prompt-sync-plus development follows the [Git Feature Branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) workflow - new feature work or bug fixes should be done in a dedicated branch.